 Visit the Dickens Welcome Center with Imagination Station to learn how the displays were created, purchase souvenirs and dress in Victorian clothes and get your photo taken with Charles Dickens.

-Special events are held during the season which includes carriage rides, trolley tours, Victorian Teas and a holiday parade featuring Santa Claus and Father Christmas.
+Special events are held during the season, which include carriage rides, trolley tours, Victorian Teas, and a holiday parade featuring Santa Claus and Father Christmas.
 Make sure you stop at the Guernsey County Courthouse for the synchronized light display.
 You won’t want to miss it!

 5. Tour an Astronaut’s Boyhood Home.

-This out of this world experience transports you back in time to the 1930’s when you become a welcomed guest in John Glenn’s boyhood home.
+This out-of-this-world experience transports you back to the 1930s when you become a welcomed guest in John Glenn’s boyhood home.
 Learn what it was like during the Great Depression when his family took in boarders to pay the mortgage on their modest New Concord home.
 Learn more about this amazing museum and tour here —-> Step Back in Time at the John and Annie Glenn Museum

 Address: 72 W Main St, New Concord, OH 43762